apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 #### NIOThrowingAsyncSequenceProducer and NIOAsyncSequenceProducer

-The ``NIOThrowingAsyncSequenceProducer`` and ``NIOAsyncSequenceProducer`` are root asynchronous sequences similar to Swift's `AsyncStream`.
-Their core goal is to provide a back-pressured bridge between a synchronous producer and an asynchronous consumer.
+The ``NIOThrowingAsyncSequenceProducer`` and ``NIOAsyncSequenceProducer`` are asynchronous sequences similar to Swift's `AsyncStream`.
+Their purpose is to provide a back-pressured bridge between a synchronous producer and an asynchronous consumer.
 These types are highly configurable and generic which makes them usable in a lot of places with very good performance; however, at the same time they are not the easiest types to hold.
 We recommend that you **never** expose them in public API but rather